Read Oprah Winfrey's full Golden Globes speech

-The full text of Oprah Winfrey's speech acceptance sppech for the Cecil B. DeMille award for lifetime achievement Sunday night at the Golden Globes in Beverly Hills, California.
+The full text of Oprah Winfrey's acceptance speech for the Cecil B. DeMille award for lifetime achievement Sunday night at the Golden Globes in Beverly Hills, California.

 In 1964, I was a little girl sitting on the linoleum floor of my mother's house in Milwaukee, watching Anne Bancroft present the Oscar for Best Actor at the 36th Academy Awards.
 She opened the envelope and said five words that literally made history: The winner is...
 Sidney Poitier.